yogi0001122/python/git/README.md

  This code is for Python Requests Library using GitHub API

-# HOW TO To Archive or Delete GitHub repo for user or for an organization on GitHub?
+# HOW To: Archive or Delete GitHub repo for user or for an organization on GitHub?
 # Solution:

      ## Step 1:  Create PAT for GitHub User account: